ramondiez/machine-learning/README.md

 # Machine Learning

 This project has been created as an exercise to implement using Python language Andrew Ng's Machine Learning Course.
 Originally the course is taught using Matlab or Octave.
-There won't be any submit option because the reason of this project is just to learn about the different Supervised and UnSupervised model functionality.
+There won't be any submit option because the reason of this project is just to learn about the different Supervised and UnSupervised model functionality in Python.

 [Standford Machine Learning course][77c4e76a]